Publication:

 dc.language.isoeng

-dc.publisherKare Publ
+dc.publisherKare Publishing

-dc.relation.ispartofDusunen Adam-Journal Of Psychiatry And Neurological Sciences
+dc.relation.ispartofDusunen Adam-Journal of Psychiatry and Neurological Sciences

 dc.subjectPsychiatry